LukeClancy/dynamic-records-meritfront/README.md

 ## Potential Issues

 This gem was made with a postgresql database.
-Although most of the headache_sql code <i>should</i> be usable between databases, there is no abstracted ActiveRecord array type, and no similar classes to ActiveRecord::ConnectionAdapters::PostgreSQL::OID::Array for non-postgresql databases (at least, none I could find).
-I am not 100% sure that it will be an issue, but it might be.

-Let me know if this actually becomes an issue for someone and I will throw in a workaround.
+This could cause a lot of issues with the sql-related methods.
+I dont have the bandwidth to help switch it elsewhere.

 ## Changelog